braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 ---
 nav_title: "A2P 10DLC"
 page_order: 2.9
-description: "This article covers A2P 10DLC, why it's are necessary at Braze, helpful costs and throughput information, and how to get started with registration."
+description: "This article covers A2P 10DLC, why 10DLC registration is necessary for US long code customers, helpful costs and throughput information, and how to get started with registration."
 page_type: reference

 channel: